Madera Canyon Picnic Area

-Madera Canyon makes a large dent in the northwest face of the Santa Rita Mountains.
+Madera Canyon lies on the northwest face of the Santa Rita Mountains.
 Its higher elevation grants relief to desert dwellers during the hot months and allows access to snow during the winter.
 A world-renowned location for bird watching, Madera Canyon is a major resting place for migrating species, while the extensive trail system of the Santa Rita Mountains is easily accessed from the Canyon’s campground and picnic areas.
 Madera Canyon has a long and colorful history.
-The Friends of Madera Canyon, a cooperating volunteer group, has developed a small booklet that can be requested at the gatehouse.
+The Friends of Madera Canyon, a cooperating volunteer group, helps the Forest Service maintain recreation sites and provides brochures and education programs.
 If you are interested in joining the group, please write: Friends of Madera Canyon, PO Box 1203, Green Valley, AZ 85622.
-This area is accessible to persons with disabilities.

 At a Glance

 |Area Amenities:||Interpretive Site,Accessible,Fee charged for some activities,Picnic tables,Toilets,Drinking water,Parking|